 We're going to start learning how to make animations, not just still images.
 In order to do this we need a way to make our programs draw many pictures a second.

 Our eyes will blur them together to make it look like smooth motion.
-To do this, though, we're going to need to learn an important new tool

-Goal: This discussion should introduce some key understandings about animation.
+To do this, though, we're going to need to learn an important new tool understandings about animation.
 Students should understand that the key is seeing many pictures in a row that are slightly different.
 Introduce the vocabulary word "frame" as one of those pictures.
 Then transition to the fact that soon students will be creating animations of their own.